 Located in the heart of downtown St. John’s, the Gallery presents local and national makers at varying stages of their careers, and is one of the sole venues to enjoy works by craft artists from other parts of Canada.
 It is free and open to the public year-round.

 Having an exhibition at one of the Craft Council’s two galleries can have many benefits for a craftsperson’s career: important exposure, a formal opening, invitations to several hundred guests, media coverage, and access to a major market.
 Annually we accept applications for exhibitions for the next years programming, and we also have calls for entry for multiple exhibitions throughout the year.
-See below for current open calls.
+Proposals received in 2023 will be considered for gallery shows in 2025.
+Submission deadline is September 8, 2023.